msssk/jsbp/codecon.md

 Accessing the browser DOM from JavaScript is a relatively slow process and should be avoided when possible.
 DOM updates are of course an integral part of web applications, but when doing so one should consider the impact and strive to minimize repaints (re-rendering portions of the UI) and reflow (recalculating the position of elements within the document flow).

 The provided guidelines help to speed up the rendering process and minimize repaints and reflows.

+### Event delegation

+The simplest and most common approach to handling DOM events is to register a handler with the element that will emit events.
+However, as the number of elements grows, the number of handlers to register (and unregister!) grows as well, which can negatively impact performance.
+In the case of lists or grids, where a large number of homogenous (or similar) child elements can all be handled by the same function event delegation should be used.
+The handler function is registered with the parent element, which allows a single handler to be registered and handle events for any number of child elements.
+Another benefit is that the handler will be called for dynamically added child elements as well.
+Event delegation with `dojo/on` is discussed in the [reference guide](http://dojotoolkit.org/reference-guide/1.9/dojo/on.html#event-delegation).